tobiresolved/finaNanciaLPrediction/README.md

 # finaNanciaLPrediction
-Predict stock performance by analyzing company data such as quarterly results.
+Predict stock performance by analyzing company data such as quarterly results with NLP-Methods.